-Staff under LOSS will be identified by nametags with first and last names and red bib aprons or red polo shirts.
-Staff who have completed background checks will be identified by nametags with first and last names and green bib aprons or green polo shirt.
-Classroom leads will be identified by nametags with first and last names and blue bib aprons or blue polo shirts.
-Management staff will wear nametags with first and last names and appropriate business attire.
+Staff under LOSS will be identified by nametags with first and last names and red apron/smock, red arm band, or other red CYS issued attire.
+Staff who have completed background checks will be identified by nametags with first and last names and green bib apron/smock, green arm band or other green CYS issued attire.
+Classroom leads will be identified by nametags with first and last names and blue bib apron/smock or blue polo shirt.
+Management staff will wear nametags with first and last names and appropriate business casual and/or CYS branded attire.